 Manufacturers can significantly enhance their negotiation position through key strategies focusing on engagement, evidence, and flexibility.
-Early engagement with crucial, and payers is manufacturers should initiate discussions during the development process to understand payer expectations and concerns clearly.
+Early engagement with payers is crucial, and manufacturers should initiate discussions during the development process to understand payer expectations and concerns clearly.
 Seeking expert advice on the methodologies payers use for the pricing and reimbursement process is also crucial to identify negotiation approaches and pricing and reimbursement requests that payers can accept.
-3
+J